Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ## Scroll and Click on a Cell in a Grid

-If you know the value of a cell in a grid then Rapise will automatically scroll the grid before click.
+If you know the value of a cell in a grid, Rapise will automatically scroll the grid before clicking.

 ![Scroll Before Click](./img/dynamicsaxscrollbeforeclick.png)

-Assume that you want to click on a cell with value `Alen Shen` in a column `Search name`.
-This cell is not visible on the picture and requires scrolling to show up.
+Assume that you want to click on a cell with the value `Alen Shen` in the `Search name` column.
+This cell is not visible in the picture and requires scrolling to become visible.
 The following script performs the click:

 **RVL**